Ifycode-extension/solve-js/README.md

 git checkout main
 ````

-Pull in a new tasks or changes with:
+* Pull in a new tasks or changes with:
 ````
 git pull upstream main
 ````

-Switch back to the solve-tasks branch
+* Switch back to the solve-tasks branch
 ````
 git checkout solve-tasks
 ````

-Merge changes into your branch:
+* Merge changes into the solve-tasks branch:
 ````
 git merge main
 ````